 ‘We are at a standstill’: Columbia residents fed up with little action on gun violence

-But he became one of 14 people killed in the central Missouri college town in 2020, a record year for homicides.
+But he became one of 14 people killed in the city in 2020, a record year for homicides.

 For many years, violent crime in Columbia was low — in 2002 and 2004, no gun homicides were recorded.
 By 2013, that number had ticked up to four and Columbia’s leaders formed a task force to address the rising level of community violence.

-Note: Editor's note: This story is part of the Missouri Gun Violence Project, a partnership of the Kansas City Star and Report for America.